korea-dbs/LPStore/README.md

 The new.db now contains the same data as the vanilla database, but its structure has been modified to store overflow pages separately.
 To run regular queries, simply launch SQLite using ovfl_sqlite with the new.db file, and execute queries in the same way as before.

-## Acknowledgements
+## Acknowledgments

-- This project is a collaborative effort of Korea University and Hankuk University of Foreign Studies.
+- This project is a collaborative effort between Hankuk University of Foreign Studies, Samsung Electronics and Korea University.
+- Special thanks to all contributors and the open-source community for making this project possible.

+## Contact

+For any inquiries, please reach out to the email addresses down below.

 ## Contact